 Germination is the process in which a new plant begins to grow from seed.
 Also referred to as “popping,” germination is the very first step in starting your cannabis garden.

-When acquiring seeds, you want to make sure they are matured and that they appear dark brown with lighter accents and a hard feel.
+When acquiring seeds, you want to make sure they are mature and that they appear dark brown with lighter accents and a rugged feel.
 You don’t want a seed that feels fresh and looks green, which indicates that the seed hasn’t reached full maturity.

 Once you have your cannabis seeds, make sure you have the space necessary to allow your plants to grow and be healthy.
 Don’t pop seeds when you are unsure of your grow space, time availability, or intention with your garden.

 What’s the best way to germinate cannabis seeds?

 Cannabis seeds require three things to germinate: water, heat, and air.
 Because of this, there are many methods to germinate your seeds.
 The most common and simplest method involves the use of paper towels saturated in water.

 - Two clean plates

 Take four sheets of paper towels and soak them in distilled water.
 The sheets should be soaked but shouldn’t have excess water running off.